PragmaticFlow/NBomber.Docs/blog/2026-06-19-nbomber-studio-0.8.0.md

 ## UI/UX Improvements

 ### Auto refresh toggle
-This toggle is now available on all views, giving you full control over real-time updates.
+Auto refresh toogle is now available on all views, giving you full control over real-time updates.

 <center><img src={NbAutoRefreshImage} width="100%" /></center>

-### New Load Test tabs
+### New LoadTest tabs
-We added a few new tabs to the load test view: History, Trends, and Schedule.
+We added a few new tabs to the LoadTest view: History, Trends, and Schedule.
 They provide focused navigation and features specific to the selected load test.

 <center><img src={NbLoadTestTabsImage} width="100%" /></center>